realklee/cc-customer-clustering/README.md

 - Most customers have been with the bank for over 10 years
 ### 2.6 - K-MEANS CLUSTERING
 ![Mean Elbow Method](/images/3.png)<br />
 Using the elbow method, it's a little bit unclear where an elbow exactly forms.
-The curve does start to diminish around the 8th cluster so I went ahead and used eight for the test.<br />
+The curve does start dip and diminish around the 8th cluster so I went ahead and used eight clusters for the test.<br />
 ### 2.7 - THE CLUSTERS
 ![1](/images/4.png)<br />
 ![2](/images/5.png)<br />